kaxap/graphjs/README.md

 ## Known limitations

-- **Layout** is hierarchical longest-path only.
-No force-directed, no orthogonal routing, no compound nodes.
+- **Layout** ships with hierarchical + four force-directed algorithms (FA2, FR, Yifan Hu, OpenOrd).
+No orthogonal routing, no compound nodes, no Barnes-Hut acceleration (force-directed is O(N²), practical up to ~1000 nodes).
 Bring your own via `layout`.
 - **Edge routing** is a cubic bezier between source/target anchors.
   Edges can overlap nodes if your layout puts a node directly between the endpoints.